Frequently Asked Questions

 How does the audition process work?

 There are usually two stages in the audition process—combined auditions and callbacks.
 Following the first stage of auditions on the first Thursday and Friday evenings of the semester, a callback list of actors under consideration will be posted in the lobby.
-When a student auditions, she or he is making a commitment to that production schedule in its entirety.
 Callbacks are usually held on either Saturday or Sunday of the first week during the day.
-At the end of callbacks a cast list is posted in the lobby.
-Actors must initial their names on the cast list to accept a role.
-Callbacks for the labs are posted at the same time.
-Lab callbacks are usually on Monday and Tuesday evening of the second week of classes.
+At the end of callbacks a cast list is posted in the lobby and emailed to all actors who auditioned.
+Actors must initial their names on the cast list, and/or email the stage manager, to accept a role.
+See more information here.

 Can I work on more than one show in one semester?

 If responsibilities for each show do not conflict, yes.
-In fact, members of Theater Company routinely choose to work on both of the seminar productions in different capacities (such as acting in one and doing technical work on another).
-As long as rehearsal and performance times do not overlap, students are able to act in more than one production (for instance, the Black Box seminar and the last lab).
+Many students routinely choose to work on both of the seminar productions in different capacities (such as acting in one and doing technical work on another).

 May I receive academic credit when cast in a production?